 10. Now reboot your Raspberry Pi

-11. Now we will share our Raspberry Pi’s Internet Connection to the devices connected over the wifi.
-This needs configuration of NAT between wlan0 and ppp0 interfaces.
+11. Now we will share our Raspberry Pi’s Internet Connection to the devices connected over the wifi by configuring NAT between wlan0 interface and our ppp0 interface.
+We can do this using following commands

 which saves the rules to a file /etc/iptables.ipv4.nat